- What is Data Science?

 - Data Science, Artificial Intelligence and Machine Learning Jobs

 While the terms Data science, Artificial Intelligence (AI) and Machine learning fall in the same domain and are connected to each other, they have their specific applications and meaning.
 There may be overlaps in these domains every now and then, but essentially, each of these three terms has unique uses of their own.
+Here is a brief about Data Science vs Machine Learning vs AI.

 What is Data Science?

-Data science is a broad field of study pertaining to data systems and processes, aimed at maintaining data sets and deriving meaning out of them.
+You must have wondered, ‘What is Data Science?’, Data science is a broad field of study pertaining to data systems and processes, aimed at maintaining data sets and deriving meaning out of them.
 Data scientists use a combination of tools, applications, principles and algorithms to make sense of random data clusters.
 Since almost all kinds of organizations today are generating exponential amounts of data around the world, it becomes difficult to monitor and store this data.
 Data science focuses on data modelling and data warehousing to track the ever-growing data set.
 The information extracted through data science applications are used to guide business processes and reach organisational goals.

 Scope of Data Science

 One of the domains that data science influences directly is business intelligence.
 Having said that, there are functions that are specific to each of these roles.
 Data scientists primarily deal with huge chunks of data to analyse the patterns, trends and more.
 These analysis applications formulate reports which are finally helpful in drawing inferences.
 A Business Intelligence expert picks up where a data scientist leaves – using data science reports to understand the data trends in any particular business field and presenting business forecasts and course of action based on these inferences.
-Interestingly, there’s also a related field which uses both data science and business intelligence applications- Business Analyst.
+Interestingly, there’s also a related field which uses both data science, data analytics and business intelligence applications- Business Analyst.
 A business analyst profile combines a little bit of both to help companies take data driven decisions.

 Data scientists analyse historical data according to various requirements, by applying different formats, namely: